-See a doctor if changes to poop persist for 2 or more weeks.
+A person should contact a doctor if changes to poop persist for 2 weeks or more.

-Seek immediate medical treatment if the stool is bright red, black, or resembles coffee grounds.
-This suggests blood loss, which could become a medical emergency if left untreated.
+People should seek immediate medical treatment if the stool is bright red, black, or a tarry substance.
+These symptoms suggest blood loss, which could become a medical emergency if left untreated.

 How to ensure healthy bowels

-To ensure healthy bowel function and healthy poops, follow the tips below:
+To help ensure healthy bowel function and healthy poops, people can follow the tips below: